thirukkural2022/obedparla.com/content/posts/2015-02-20-poem-what-you-have.md

 ---
-title: "Poem: What you have"
+title : "Poem: What you have"
-author: "Obed Marquez Parlapiano"
+author : "Obed Marquez Parlapiano" date : "2015-02-20"
-date: "2015-02-20"
+categories :
-categories: "poems"
+ - poems
-tags:
+tags : ""
-cover: "../images/red-and-black-and-white.jpg"
+cover : "../images/red-and-black-and-white.jpg"
 ---

 _What you have_, insight of love.